Kate BystrovaKB

 If you've arrived at this article, my guess is that you're doing the obligatory cursory Google to find out whether there are any shortcuts you can take to measure what you've done, or are planning to do.
 More likely than not, there's a marketing manager sitting at the other end of the room (or Zoom), tapping their pen against the table and narrowing their eyes at the back of your head because where are the hard figures that justify you being here?

 After all, the company made an investment when they hired you, when they forked out for that Cision subscription that you've definitely accessed more than one time in the past four months.
 Where are the flocks of TikTok followers you promised them?
-Where are the NYT headlines celebrating their groundbreaking strategic framework for engaging stakeholders?
+Where are the NYT headlines celebrating their groundbreaking strategic framework for engaging PR stakeholders?

 Where are the millions of dollars in revenue, Kate??